What is HPV Infection?

 Genital warts are a symptom of HPV infection.
 Genital warts are flat or cauliflower-like bumps that are usually painless, may be itchy, and sometimes bleed.
 They can be found in the groin, genitals, buttocks and inside the vagina or anus.
 They are rarely found in the mouth.

 Since many strains of HPV do not produce visible warts, most people do not show any signs or symptoms of an HPV infection.
 As a result, they can pass HPV to others without knowing it.

 What are the risks of HPV infection?

 Most people who have an HPV infection clear it within 2 years.
-When it does not clear, cells infected with a cancer-causing type of HPV start to change, which can lead to cancer of the cervix, anus, vagina, vulva, penis and throat.
+When it does not clear, cells infected with a cancer-causing type of HPV start to change.
+This change can lead to cancer of the cervix, anus, vagina, vulva, penis and throat.
 Of these types of cancers, cervical cancer is the most common.
 Approximately 200 women develop cervical cancer every year in B.C., and close to 50 women die from the disease.

 How are Genital Warts treated?

 Genital warts can be treated using topical prescription medication or freezing.
-These are usually applied to the area over a 4 to 16 week period.
 The length of treatment may vary depending upon the severity of the warts and the treatment that is used.
 These treatments do not get rid of the HPV infection.
 A person may still pass the infection on after treatment, even if the warts are no longer visible.